-a) Smoke & heat detectors are to be mains powered and interlinked with a 10yr lithium battery backup.
+b) Smoke, & heat AND co detectors are to be mains powered and interlinked with a 10yr lithium battery backup.
 At least 1 smoke alarm installed in the principal habitable room, 1 in every circulation space on each storey such as hallways and landings, 1 in every access room serving an inner room and at least 1 heat alarm installed in every kitchen.
+Installations are to meet requirements of LD2 specifications; smoke alarms in every circulation space on each storey, such as hallways and landings, smoke alarms in every circulation space on each storey, such as hallways and landings, smoke alarms in stalled in the lounge, heat alarms in the kitchen and carbon monoxide alarms to be fitted where there is a fuel burning appliance or flue.